bit-shift-io/scripts/cec_kwin/README.md

 # CEC_KWIN

-This is a KWin script that connects your external CEC device in order to turn your TV/Monitor on and off when KDE attempts to do so.
+Connect your external CEC device in order to turn your TV/Monitor on and off when KDE attempts to do so.

 ## Install